nansencenter/DA-tutorials/notebooks/scripts/T7 - Monte-Carlo & ensembles.md

 Essentially its (pseudo) randomness means that it is easy to avoid biases.
 For example, the Monte-Carlo approach is particularly useful when grid-based quadrature is difficult, as is often the case for high-dimensional problems.
-A common misconception in DA is that MC is somehow more efficient than deterministic quadrature in high dimensions, $D$.
+A common misconception in DA is that M-C is somehow more efficient than deterministic quadrature in high dimensions, $D$.
-The confusion arises because, from Chebyshev inequality, we know that the error of the MC approximation asymptotically converges to zero at a rate proportional to $1/\sqrt{N}$, while that of quadrature methods typically converges proportional to $1 / N^{1/D}$.
+The confusion arises because, from Chebyshev inequality, we know that the error of the M-C approximation asymptotically converges to zero at a rate proportional to $1/\sqrt{N}$, while that of quadrature methods typically converges proportional to $1 / N^{1/D}$.
-But not only is the coefficient dependent on $D$ (and worse for MC), also (conjecture!) for any $D$ and $N$ you can always find a gridding strategy that has lower error.
+But not only is the coefficient dependent on $D$ (and worse for M-C), also (conjecture!) for any $D$ and $N$ you can always find a gridding strategy that has lower error.
 For example, quasi-random (latin hypercube, etc) are easily recommended in the pure context of hypercube integrals.